-You will receive an email from "APG Services" usually within 3 business days prompting you to login to your secure account.
+You will receive an email from "APG Services" usually within in 3 business days or less prompting you to login to your secure account.
 We will never reveal any personal health information in the subject line or body of the email.

 Q: What is "APG Services"?

 APG Services is short for Analyte Physician Group Services.
 APG is the name of our physician group.
 To help protect your privacy, we use "APG" in our email and billing communications.

 Q: When I receive my STD test results, what will I see?

 Click here to see a sample test result.
 Your results will be available in your secure account.

 Q: Can the doctor write a prescription for medication if I need it?

 Yes, the doctor may write a prescription to treat certain STDs.
 The decision to write a prescription for medication is based on a variety of factors, INCLUDING STATE LEGAL REQUIREMENTS, and is always at the sole discretion of the doctor.

 Q: How quickly can I speak with a doctor?

 If you have a medical emergency, please go the emergency room or call 911.
 If your question is non-urgent, please call our Care Advisors toll free at 855.SEX.HEALTH (739.4325) so they can direct your call to a doctor or nurse.